Barbara Graham: Early life

-After this string of failures, Graham is said to have become a worker in the sex trade, as her mother had before her: reportedly, during World War II, she plied her trade as what was known in some circles as a "seagull", or a prostitute who "flocked" in pairs or groups near naval bases.
-It is supposed that Graham began working near the Oakland Army Base, Oakland Naval Supply Depot, and Alameda Naval Air Station.
+After this string of failures, Ford is said to have become a worker in the sex trade, as her mother had before her: reportedly, during World War II, she plied her trade as what was known in some circles as a "seagull", or a prostitute who "flocked" in pairs or groups near naval bases.
+It is supposed that Ford began working near the Oakland Army Base, Oakland Naval Supply Depot, and Alameda Naval Air Station.
 In 1942, she and other "seagulls" traveled to Long Beach, California and San Diego.
 She was arrested on vice charges in these naval cities and in San Pedro, California.
 At 22, with her good looks, red hair, and sex appeal, she worked for a time in San Francisco for a brothel madam named Sally Stanford.
 She soon became involved in gambling and illegal drug circles, cultivating a number of friends who were ex-convicts and known career criminals.
-She served a five-year sentence for perjury as a false alibi witness for two petty criminals, and served her sentence at the California Women's State Prison at Tehachapi, California.
-After her stint in state prison, Graham moved to Reno, Nevada and then Tonopah, Nevada.
+She served a five-year sentence for perjury as a false alibi witness for two petty criminals, serving her sentence at the California Women's State Prison at Tehachapi, California.
+After her stint in state prison, Ford moved to Reno, Nevada and then Tonopah, Nevada.
 She obtained work in a hospital and as a waitress, but soon got on a bus for Los Angeles.
 There, she got a room on Hollywood Boulevard and returned to prostitution.
 In 1953, she married Henry Graham, who worked as a bartender at one of her frequent haunts.
 With him she had a third child, named Tommy.